marc-caramello/Itron/Project2_AddErtCompatibility.md

 __________________________________________________

 ### The result of my project
-*If Debbie encounters the error from before, all she has to do is: input the information on my webpage, and click submit.\
+•If Debbie encounters the error from before, all she has to do is: input the information on my webpage, and click submit.\
-*After she clicks submit, the error completely disappears, and it saves every a lot of time.
+•After she clicks submit, the error completely disappears, and it saves every a lot of time.
 __________________________________________________

 ### Tech stack